aspose-total/Aspose.Total-Products/total/en/net/conversion/html-to-wmz/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert HTML file to WMZ via C#" h2="Export HTML to WMZ within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily export HTML to WMZ image within any .NET applications.
+This suite of components includes Aspose.PDF for .NET and Aspose.Imaging for .NET, which are both powerful tools for creating, editing, and converting documents and images.

+Using Aspose.PDF for .NET, developers can export HTML to JPEG.
+This powerful library allows developers to convert HTML documents to JPEG images with ease.
+It supports a wide range of HTML elements, including tables, images, text, and more.
+Additionally, it provides a range of features such as text extraction, page manipulation, and more.

+Once the HTML document has been converted to a JPEG image, Aspose.Imaging for .NET can be used to convert the JPEG to WMZ.
+This powerful Image Processing API provides a range of features for manipulating images, such as resizing, cropping, rotating, and more.
+It also supports a wide range of image formats, including JPEG, WMZ, PNG, and more.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export HTML to WMZ image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export HTML to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to WMZ.
+By combining the power of Aspose.PDF for .NET and Aspose.Imaging for .NET, developers can easily export HTML to WMZ image within any .NET applications in two simple steps.
+This makes it easy to create, edit, and convert documents and images within .NET applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}